 So, what are the benefits of moving after a divorce and starting the next chapter of your life?
-What are some of the issues you might face, and how can you help your kids to get through it?
+What are some of the issues you might face, and how can you help your kids (if any) to get through the transition?

 What You Should Know About Moving to a Different State When Divorced